 The city is famous for great food.
-All kinds of fresh products are brought overnight to Rungis, the largest fresh product wholesale market in the world, and sold the next day on Paris markets and in grocery stores.
+All kinds of fresh products are brought overnight from all regions of France and Europe to Rungis, the largest fresh product wholesale market in the world, sold the next day in Paris markets and in grocery stores.
 They are turned into great meals the same day in the best restaurants.

 We made a selection of the best stores selling great food in the city.
 Some are famous gourmet food stores.
 Others are little known.
 There are many other great food stores in town.
 The famous bakeries are aften just around the corner.

 A la Mère de Famille: chocolate, candies since 1761.
 33 rue du Faubourg Montmartre, 75009, tel 33 (0)1 47 70 83 69.
 Web site.
 Paris map.
 A la Mere de Famille now has many stores with the same excellent products.

 Tea time is an English tradition that is honored in the City of Lights.
 Laduree and Mariage Freres are quite famous.

 There are many wine bars in the city.
 Most restaurants serve excellent wines.
 We have two favorite wine bars.